AugustinMauroy/neuralnetwork/README.md

 # @augustinmauroy/neuralnetwork [![OpenSSF Scorecard](https://api.securityscorecards.dev/projects/github.com/AugustinMauroy/neuralnetwork/badge)](https://securityscorecards.dev/viewer/?uri=github.com/AugustinMauroy/neuralnetwork) [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/7831/badge)](https://www.bestpractices.dev/projects/7831)

+> [!NOTE]
+> This project is not maintained anymore.
+If you are interested in this project, please open an issue and I will be happy to restart the development.

 My IA librairie written in Typescript and whitoout any library, except internal node.js libraries and typescript.

 ## Neural Network